alexbain/btc-box/README.md

 Currently, that consists of:

-* bitcoind container
+* bitcoind - runs full bitcoin-qt core, exposes json-rpc port
-* elasticsearch container
+* elasticsearch - analyze all logs all services and box is producing
-* logstash container
+* logstash - aggregator of logs
-* kibana container

-Next up:

-* insight.is container
+* kibana - UI on top of logs, available at port 80
+* insight - RESTful API on top of bitcoind w/ UI to explore blockchain, available at port

 ### Installation